aliyara290/Cv-Builder/README.md

 1. ✍️ **Enter Details**: Fill in your personal information, work experience, education, skills, and other CV sections.
 2. 👀 **Preview CV**: See real-time updates of your CV as you add information.
-3. 🎨 **Customize**: Apply different color themes and layout options to match your style.
-4. 📥 **Download CV**: Generate a downloadable version of your completed CV (feature in development).
+3. 📥 **Download CV**: Generate a downloadable version of your completed CV (feature in development).

 ## Color Palette